 • Purchase a tincture from your favorite retailer or make your own at home.

-• Shake the bottle of cannabis oil or tincture well to sure everything is combined.
+• Shake the bottle of tincture well to make sure everything is combined.

-• For sublingual application, place your desired amount of tincture or oil under your tongue and hold it there for 60-90 seconds, or ideally as long as possible.
+• For sublingual application, place your desired amount of tincture under your tongue and hold it there for 60-90 seconds, or ideally as long as possible.

-• Swallow the rest of the oil, if needed.
-Note, anything swallowed will be processed as an edible.
+• Swallow the rest, if needed.
+Note that anything swallowed will be processed as an edible.

 • Wait 15-30 minutes to assess for any desired effects.
 Effects can last for 2-4 hours.